AI Software for Daily Use: Simple Tools That Save Time

 First, AnyList has an AI grocery organizer that sorts my random list into aisle order.
 I just type “milk, eggs, chicken thighs, spinach, laundry detergent” and it groups them into produce, dairy, meat, pantry, and household.
 No more backtracking through the store because I forgot to grab detergent before checking out.

 For meals, I use Mealime.
 I tell it what ingredients I have on hand, how much time I have to cook, and any dietary restrictions, and it generates quick, easy recipes.
 Last Monday, I had chicken thighs, rice, and spinach left from the weekend, and only 15 minutes to cook.
-Mealime gave me a simple stir fry recipe, auto added soy sauce and garlic the only missing ingredients to my grocery list, and even included a step-by-step timer.
+Mealime gave me a simple stir-fry recipe, automatically added soy sauce and garlic, the only missing ingredients to my grocery list, and even included a step-by-step timer.
 No more endless Pinterest scrolling.

 Productivity: Skip Typing Meeting Notes